Best Forex Brokers in New Zealand 2021

 Practically all brokers offer a trading platform, whereby the trader can access the various markets available to trade.
 Some brokers provide their own developed trading platforms, whilst others suggest downloading free platforms offered by third-party providers.
 There are many different factors to consider when looking at differing trading platforms including; ease of use, accessibility, trading tools on offer, charting packages, mobile/ tablet access etc. Please see our list of best trading platforms in New Zealand here.

 Many markets are now open 24 hours a day, five days during the week.
 So a strong customer support service would be open at all times during this time.
 Also, the speed of access to a live individual rather than an automated service should certainly be considered.
 Inevitably, when calling customer service it is usually with an issue, which as a trader you will likely want resolved as soon as possible.
 Opening hours may be especially important when you’re located in New Zealand and the broker’s headquarters might be located on the other side of the planet in a completely different time zone.

 10. Demo account available?

 Most, but not all, Forex Brokers offer demo trading accounts to practice on.
 A demo account allows you to test the trading platform and evaluate some of the above-mentioned factors.
-All forex brokers for UK in the top list we provide above will offer demo accounts to new traders.
+All forex brokers useful to traders from the Land of the Long White Cloud in the top list above will offer demo accounts to new traders.

-In the top list above you will find links to our reviews of the best forex brokers for UK traders.
+In the top list above you will find links to our reviews of the best forex brokers for traders from New Zealand.
 In these reviews we’ve covered most of these ten tips to make your choice of broker as easy as possible.